EngineerBetter/engineerbetter-hugo/content/blog/concourse-up-renamed-to-control-tower.md

 ## Change is the only constant...

 You probably have noticed that Control-Tower has been through [exciting changes](http://www.engineerbetter.com/blog/concourse-up-gcp/) over the last few months, and this is another stepping stone in the development of our product.
-As change is the only constant, this is something we embrace through this name change, to approach the nurture the growth of our product in an Agile way.
+As change is the only constant, this is something we embrace through this name change and continue developing our tool in an Agile fashion.

 Control-Tower also supports deployments using the latest version of Concourse [(5.0)](https://concourse-ci.org/download.html)